PawelSpoon/harbour-sailkick/README.md

 # harbour-sailkick
-a native sailfish client for songkick.com
+a native sailfish os client for www.songkick.com